Asparagus: That's the Spear-It!

 The National Asparagus Festival is June 13-15

 That’s the setting for the Festival, June 13-15 in Hart.
 It features asparagus farm tours, Taste of Asparagus recipe contest, Spear-It 5K run, arts & crafts, entertainment, fun for the kids and grand parade.
-We attended many years ago and I still remember the asparagus pizza, the walking stalks of asparagus in the parade, and stopping at someone’s garage and paying a couple of bucks for a grocery bag chock full of fresh stalks.
+We attended many years ago and I still remember the asparagus pizza, the parade’s walking spears of asparagus, and stopping at someone’s garage and paying a couple of bucks for a grocery bag chock full of stalks, just plucked from the field by hand.

 Michigan’s crop pops in May and usually winds down in late June.
-Imported asparagus, particularly from Peru, satisfies Americans’ year-round appetite for the spears, but is a threat to the U.S.-grown crop.
-The 2008 documentary film Asparagus!
-Stalking the American Life tells the story of Michigan asparagus growers; you may be able to find it online.
+While imported asparagus, particularly from Peru, satisfies Americans’ year-round appetite for the spears, it is a threat to the U.S.-grown crop.
+The 2008 documentary Asparagus!
+Stalking the American Life tells the story of Michigan asparagus growers; you may be able to find the film online.

 Asparagus guacamole is a tasty twist on the usual avocado